Rational cohomology of toric diagrams: Torus actions arising from -diagrams

 The proof of the following proposition is straightforward.

-\begin{proposition} Let~$D$ be a~$T$-diagram over~$C$.
-Then~$C$ is isomorphic to the orbit poset of~$\hoc D$ iff~$D$ is reduced.
+\begin{proposition} Let~$D$ be a~$T$-diagram over a CW poset~$\Pp$.
+Then~$\Pp^{op}$ is isomorphic to the orbit poset of~$\hoc D$ iff~$D$ is reduced.
 If~$D$ is strongly reduced then the coskeletal and orbit filtrations on~$\hoc D$ coincide. \end{proposition}